Code-Institute-Submissions/smtilson-pp1-boardgames/README.md

 #### Mentor
 I received a lot of support from my mentor.
 This took the form of helpful tips, explaining what to focus on in terms of prioritization, and which design decisions were relevant for the assessment criteria.

+#### Feedback on Slack
+- Daisy_mentor
+She pointed out to me that it would be good to decrease the size of the h1 header element on screens smaller than 360px.
+She also pointed out to me that my form button wasn't working.
+These things have been corrected for.

+- Fellow students
+In this [thread](https://code-institute-room.slack.com/archives/C06N62J3TKQ/p1711707098566759), some of my fellow students pointed out how I could use dev tools properly.
+Specifically, to help with positioning of elements.

 #### StackOverflow
 -[Stackoverflow: single line](https://stackoverflow.com/questions/44696874/forcing-a-h1-to-stay-in-1-line): keeping logo in one line.